carlos-a-g-h/builds-unofficial/README.md

 ## DISCLAIMER

 I am not an oficial maintainer of any of the binary blobs at in this repo.
-The blobs are for personal usage, use at your own risk
+Use at your own risk